Sugarloaf (band)

 Sugarloaf was an American rock band that originated under the name Chocolate Hair in 1968.
 The band, which formed in Denver, Colorado, scored two Top 10 hits, with the singles "Green-Eyed Lady" and "Don't Call Us, We'll Call You".

+As of 2025, a feature film about the band is being shot in Colorado.
+The film was written by Kyle Lamar of Digital Myle and Stacy Raymond, bassist Bob Raymond’s daughter-in-law.